goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

 Unlike most other Atayal dialects, Matu'uwal does not have any occurrences of mid vowels [e] and [o] in native vocabulary (though they may occur in Japanese or Sinitic loanwords).
-Instead, Matu'uwal will have VG sequences /ay/ and /aw/ or hiatuses /ai/ and /au/ where other dialects have mid vowels. @sec:matuuwal-phonotactics goes into more detail on Matu'uwal hiatuses.
+Instead, Matu'uwal will have VG sequences \<ay\> /aj/ and /aw/ or hiatuses /ai/ and /au/ where other dialects have mid vowels. @sec:matuuwal-phonotactics goes into more detail on Matu'uwal hiatuses.

 Like Squliq, Matu'uwal allows the mid central vowel to occur in the surface representation, but it is quite rare.
 Matu'uwal does not reduce all prepenultimate vowels, and preserves vowel distinctions in the third-to-last syllable, although it does have vowel reductions of a different kind, see @sec:vowel-reduction-matu-plng.
-Its appearance is restricted the initial open syllables, e.g. *bəhut* 'squirrel'.
+Its appearance is restricted to the initial open syllables, e.g. *bəhut* 'squirrel'.

 #### Matu'uwal phonotactics {#sec:matuuwal-phonotactics}